What is grief?

 Grief is a term for an emotion that we can experience for a whole host of reasons.
 Although we regularly talk about grief in relation to death, there’s grief relating to many other kinds of loss – for example loss of an old way of life, a job, an item, or a partner.

 Although grief is something we all have to go through, and continue to go through throughout our lives, talking about grief can feel really tough.
-If you’re experiencing feelings of loss and grief, and need to contact the CALM helpline here.
+If you’re experiencing feelings of loss and grief, you can contact the CALM helpline here.

 People experience grief for many reasons – and they can be a result of a combination of things.
 These can include: